Book Your Aqualand & Dolphin Show Tickets Here

 Overall rating: ⅗

-Nicky's Aqualand in Tenerife review
+Nicky's Aqualand Costa Adeje review

 Our last visit was the first after quite a few years and with such a new grandiose entrance, I was expecting good things.
 Unfortunately, good things don't always come to those who wait.
-Those who prefer not to wait can book their tickets in advance here.

-I absolutely love water slides, but a few at Aqualand actually made me feel sick.
+I absolutely love water slides, but a few at Aqualand Tenerife actually made me feel sick.
 Some people say you're meant to feel a bit of fear on a water slide.
 But surely it should be because you're not in control and not because you're rapidly coming to the intense realisation that safety standards just aren't standard here?

 The number and variety of rides are great.
 But aside from one very small wave pool designed for children, there's no swimming pool, so the sun loungers are just dotted all over the place.

-One thing I did really like about Aqualand was the lack of queues.
+One thing I did really like about Aqualand Tenerife was the lack of queues.
 We didn't have to wait at all for most of the rides.
 And the ones that we did have to wait in a queue for were for less than a minute each.

 I don't know whether the lack of queues was due to the popularity of Siam Park (we went there the next day and it was packed!) or if it's because we went on a very overcast October day.